ddierschow/music/HeliotropeBoquet/README.md

 The files with ly extension are rendered into pdf files.
 Each part includes defs.lyi, which is my library of useful things, not all of which will be used.
 Then each part includes its own lyi file, which has the four sequences named above.
-Finally each part includes Part.lyi, which includes Outline.lyi, then lays things out on the page.
+Finally each part includes part.lyi, which includes outline.lyi, then lays things out on the page.

 ## Scores